huggingface/huggingface_hub/docs/source/en/guides/upload.md

 ## Upload a large folder

 In most cases, the [`upload_folder`] method and `huggingface-cli upload` command should be the go-to solutions to upload files to the Hub.
-They ensure a single commit will be made, handle a lot of use cases and fail explicitly when something wrong happens.
-However, when dealing with a large amount of data you will usually prefer a resilient process even if it leads to more commits or requires more CPU usage.
+They ensure a single commit will be made, handle a lot of use cases, and fail explicitly when something wrong happens.
+However, when dealing with a large amount of data, you will usually prefer a resilient process even if it leads to more commits or requires more CPU usage.
 The [`large_upload`] method has been implemented in that spirit:
-- it is resumable: the upload process is split in many small tasks (hashing files, pre-uploading them and committing them).
+- it is resumable: the upload process is split into many small tasks (hashing files, pre-uploading them, and committing them).
 Each time a task is completed, the result is cached locally in a `./cache/huggingface` folder inside the folder you are trying to upload.
 By doing so, restarting the process after an interruption will resume all completed tasks.
 - it is multi-threaded: hashing large files and pre-uploading them benefits a lot from multithreading if your machine allows it.
 - it is resilient to errors: a high-level retry-mechanism has been added to retry each independent task indefinitely until it passes (no matter if it's a OSError, ConnectionError, PermissionError, etc.).
 This mechanism is double-edged.
 If transient errors happen, the process will continue and retry.
 If permanent errors happen (e.g. permission denied), it will retry indefinitely without solving the root cause.